 It was the perfect storm of chandelier installation.

 When he arrived, Grandpa Mac bought equipment — like a ladder, drill bits, new chain and electrical tape.
-Many trips to our helpful local hardware store were made.
+Many trips to our local hardware store were made.
 He rewired the chandelier.
 Replaced the old bulbs (there are 11).
 Added a six foot chain.
 And installed the very heavy fixture.

 My mom and I shined up all the chrome and handwashed the 73 hand-blown pieces of glass.
 First in a warm soapy bath, and then in a white vinegar rinse so they would sparkle.

 Part of what made the project a challenge, was that the ceiling was so very high.
 The twelve foot ladder was placed on our giant table.
 Then, very-tall Grandpa Mac climbed to the top and was able to reach the ceiling.
 If he was shorter, I don’t think it would have worked. : )

 My mom was curious about the chandelier maker and started doing research.
 From what she can tell, the chandelier is a 1960’s or 70’s version of a design by Angelo Mangiarotti.
 I love knowing that info!
 She found a similar style (I think it’s identical) being auctioned off at 1stDibs and found a new version at DWR.

 The extra-fun part about this light fixture is that the look can be changed.
 The wire skeleton frame is very simple and the glass pieces can be hung from it however you like.
 For example, instead of making it full and round, we could link the glass pieces in long strings for a lengthy look.